Human-Glitch/TelegramChatBot/README.md

 ---

 ## Commands
 - Just start by typing or using voice.
-A
 - Use `/mozilla` command for fine-tuned respones from Mozilla docs.
 - **/help**: Provides a list of available commands and their descriptions.